-The word ‘Celebration’ (Noun) describes a joyful occasion or event held to honor a particular achievement, milestone, or special moment.
+The word ‘Celebration’ (noun) means an occasion or event marked by joy—often to honor an achievement, milestone, or meaningful moment.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Celebration’ correctly in sentences.

 Celebration Explained in Depth